 Similar to newly arrived children, long-term migrant children held Manchester in positive regard and enjoyed living in the city.
 Children with experiences of living in other areas of the country, such as Bristol and Lancaster, stated that they preferred Manchester.
 The availability of leisurely activities in Manchester was among the main reasons for preferring this part of the country.
 The diversity of communities in Manchester was also greatly appreciated by a few children.
 Diversity to one of these children meant "being different" (Focus Group 6).
 They felt that the diversity was unlike countries and areas they had lived in before.
-However, one child also alluded to ethnic segregation in Manchester whereby some communities were seen to house multiple types of people whilst others contained only individuals with the same shared characteristics: "I think there are different people, also there is some places, it's integrated and there are so many different people, also
+However, one child also alluded to ethnic segregation in Manchester whereby some communities were seen to house multiple types of people whilst others contained only individuals with the same shared characteristics: "I think there are different communities in Manchester, so like some places, it's integrated and there are so many different people, also there is some places where there is just one type of people" (Focus group 6).